This blog was written by Robin Gupta, Associate Vice President of Innovation at Provar, as part of our ongoing Executive Series.

 Define the Test Approach:

 Based on the test scope, define the test approach that will be used for Salesforce testing.
 The test approach should consider the testing methodology, testing techniques, test automation, test environment, and test data management.
 The test approach should also consider the different types of testing that need to be performed, such as manual testing, automated testing, or a combination of both.
-Tools like Provar Manager and Automation can be used to effectively implement the test approach defined in this step.
+Tools like Provar Manager and Automation can be used to implement the test approach defined in this step effectively.

 Define the Test Deliverables: